Magento 2 Multi Source Inventory (MSI): Full Guide + Import & Export Explained

 Magento 2 MSI User Guide: export behavior

-Editing Magento 2 MSI Stock Sources CSV
+Importing Magento 2 MSI Stock Sources

-Your exported file with MSI stock sources looks as follows:
+Let’s suppose your exported file with MSI stock sources looks as follows:

-Magento 2 MSI User Guide: MSI Stock Source CSV
+Magento 2 MSI Stock Source CSV

 From the columns A source_code and B name, we can see two sources: